libavg/libavg/sphinxdoc/ui.rst

                     The current offset from the start of the drag in coordinates relative to the :py:attr:`coordSysNode`'s parent.

-            .. py:method:: upHandler(event, offset)
+            .. py:method:: Recognizer.UP(event, offset)

-                Called when the cursor is released.
+                Emitted when the cursor is released.
 If inertia is enabled, there may be move events after the up event.

                 :param event: